Autosomal Dominant:

 What causes Huntington’s Disease

 Huntington’s disease is a progressive autosomal dominant brain condition that impairs cognition, emotion, and movement.
-However, only when the gene undergoes a certain stage of mutation.
-Because Huntington’s gene has not reached the threshold that triggered the symptoms, a parent can pass on the gene without ever having been officially diagnosed with the condition.
+However, this only happens when the gene undergoes a certain stage of mutation.
+Because Huntington’s gene has not reached the threshold that triggers the symptoms, a parent can pass on the gene without ever having been officially diagnosed with the condition.

 Causes of Huntington’s Disease